Power Shift: How Departures and Data Are Redrawing the IPL 2025 Playoff Race

 Suryakumar Yadav - The Sky‑High Accelerator

 SKY has taken off since the last update, vaulting to No. 1 overall.
-He ranks top‑five in both Aggression and Consistency, averaging 64 at a searing strike rate of 170 - all while batting in the third‑toughest conditions across the league.
+He ranks in the top five for both Aggression and Consistency, averaging 64 at a strike rate of 170, all while batting in the third-toughest conditions across the league.

 Jos Buttler - The Consistency King

-Buttler’s machine keeps humming: 500 runs, a 71 average, and 164 SR. But while those raw numbers impress, Gujarat games have averaged 195 runs compared to 180 in Mumbai - making SKY’s performances more impactful in context.
+Buttler’s machine keeps humming: 500 runs, a 71 average, and a strike rate of 164.
+Those raw numbers are outstanding, but Gujarat's matches have averaged 195 runs compared to 180 for Mumbai, making Suryakumar’s performances more impactful in context.

 Prasidh Krishna - The Titan Enforcer

-Still the tournament’s leading bowler by most metrics.
-No. 1 in Run Restriction and No. 2 in Wicket Frequency.
-He’s slipped slightly after a couple of quieter outings (1‑37, 1‑47), but remains Gujarat’s frontline force.
+Still the tournament’s leading bowler by most measures.
+He ranks 1st in Run Restriction and 2nd in Wicket Frequency.
+A couple of quieter outings (1-37 and 1-47) have trimmed his edge slightly, but he remains Gujarat’s frontline force.

 The Strugglers: Who’s Feeling the Heat?

-Rishabh Pant remains bottom of the table, averaging 12 with a SR of 99.
+Rishabh Pant remains at the bottom of the table, averaging 12 with a strike rate of 99.

-Shimron Hetmyer has faltered as Rajasthan’s finisher, a major reason for their struggles and placing him 2nd lowest this season
+Shimron Hetmyer has faltered as Rajasthan’s finisher, a major reason for their struggles and placing him second lowest this season.

 Matheesha Pathirana has been expensive for Chennai, conceding over 10 per over and weakening their death-bowling edge.

-A late-season reschedule means several overseas stars are now gone - some for the rest of the IPL, others until after the playoffs.
-Here’s who’s missing, and how badly it hurts:
+A late-season reschedule means several overseas stars have left — some for good, others until after the playoffs.
+Here’s who’s missing, and how much it matters.

 Out for the Season

-Josh Hazlewood (RCB) – The biggest blow.
-He leads the Wicket Frequency charts and ranks as RCB’s 3rd‑most impactful player.
+Josh Hazlewood (RCB): The biggest loss.
+He leads the Wicket Frequency charts and ranks as RCB’s third-most impactful player.

-Mitchell Starc (DC) – Underwhelming numbers (10+ econ) but still a proven performer in high-pressure matches.
+Mitchell Starc (DC): Underwhelming figures (10+ economy) but still a proven performer in high-pressure matches.

-Others – Jofra Archer (RR) and Jake Fraser‑McGurk (DC) had already been dropped or had a minimal impact.
+Others: Jofra Archer (RR) and Jake Fraser-McGurk (DC) had already been dropped or made minimal contributions.

 Missing the Playoffs